hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

 <!-- Code generated from the comments of the NIC struct in builder/vsphere/iso/step_create.go; DO NOT EDIT MANUALLY -->

-- `network` (string) - Set the network in which the VM will be connected to.
-If no network is specified, `host` must be specified to allow Packer to look for the available network.
-If the network is inside a network folder in vCenter, you need to provide the full path to the network.
+- `network` (string) - Specifies the network to which the virtual machine will connect.
+If no network is specified, provide 'host' to allow Packer to search for an available network.
+For networks placed within a network folder vCenter Server, provider the object path to the network.
+  For example, `network = "/<DatacenterName>/<FolderName>/<NetworkName>"`.

-- `mac_address` (string) - Set network card MAC address
+- `mac_address` (string) - Specifies the network card MAC address.
+For example `00:50:56:00:00:00`.

-- `passthrough` (\*bool) - Enable DirectPath I/O passthrough
+- `passthrough` (\*bool) - Specifies whether to enable DirectPath I/O passthrough for the network device.

 <!-- End of code generated from the comments of the NIC struct in builder/vsphere/iso/step_create.go; -->